AlexandruIliescu/coding-dojo/readme.md

 # Coding Dojo Repository

 This repository is dedicated to my relentless pursuit of sharpening my programming skills, specifically in Java.
 It houses my solutions and explorations across a variety of coding platforms such as Codeforces, Codewars, and LeetCode.
-The main focus here is to practice and perfect my problem-solving abilities.
+The main focus here is to practice and perfect problem-solving abilities.

 In addition to solving problems, I am also deeply interested in freestyle coding and revisiting key programming principles.
 This involves revisiting and mastering various principles from Clean Code, such as: